lsst/rtn-044/index.rst

       - Remove risk of an developer creating a production database with only their ownership and schema
    - Cons:
       - Not able to track who made changes
+      - PGPooler does not scale well due to default_pool_size.

 - Individual username with shared password
    - Pros: